ARama-K/Family-Tree/README.md

 Frameworks/Libraries:

-NetworkX for tree structure and visualization
+Graphwiz for tree structure and visualization

 Matplotlib for graphical rendering

-Storage: JSON or Database (if applicable)
+Storage: txt

 Prerequisites